15 Vegetables That You Can Grow Indoors In Winter

 Beets, or Beta vulgaris, may not grow to their full potential, but there is more to beets than meets the eye.
 When you think of beets, you probably think of the roots, but did you know you can eat beet leaves?

-While most varieties will do well in containers if they have enough space, small cultivars like Red Ace and Detroit Dark Red are great options.
+While most varieties will do well in containers with enough space, small cultivars like Red Ace and Detroit Dark Red are great options.

 Onions

 It is generally easiest to grow yellow, white, and purple onions from seeds rather than transplants.
 Growing from seeds allows the onions more time and energy to establish their roots.
-It also allows you to make sure there is enough room for each onion to grow properly.
+It also allows you to ensure enough room for each onion to grow appropriately.

 Brassicas